Rare Books and Maps

 Specialized Book Collection

-This collection contains more than 20,000 titles and covers a variety of subjects and time periods.
-It includes faculty and alumni authors, historic materials about the District of Columbia, materials that complement collections in the Manuscript Division, and fiction books by Washington, DC authors and publishers.
+This collection contains more than 60,000 titles and covers a variety of subjects and time periods.
+It includes fine examples of early modern printing, historic materials about the District of Columbia, works from nearly every century, and fiction books by Washington, DC authors and publishers.
 For information on specific topics please see our Bibliographies page.